-Confer the overview of allowable aids to see if you need to bring support material yourself.
+Confer the overview of allowed support material to see if you need to bring support material yourself.
 In courses where Bibles are allowed, New Revised Standard Version (NRSV) bibles will be available at the exam location.
 Remember to bring your library card if you need to borrow support material from the library.

-All support materials will be checked by an inspector before the exam.
+An inspector will check all support materials before the exam.
 Underlinings in the support material are allowed, but not written notes.
 If you have illegal aids at your disposal after the exam has started, it will be treated as an attempt at cheating.

-If you take a course in Norwegian, and have a native language other than Norwegian, you can apply for the use of a dictionary and Bible in your own language.
-More information on facilitation and application deadlines can be found here.
+If you take a course in Norwegian and have a native language other than Norwegian, you can apply for the use of a dictionary and Bible in your language.
+More information on facilitation and application deadlines are found here.

-See the overview of allowable aids for exams (pdf) for more information.
-List F, F2 and F3 deals with courses taught in English.
+See the overview of allowed support material (pdf) for more information.
+List F, F2 and F3 deal with courses taught in English.